-Do you have a passion for the homeless?
+Do you have a passion for serving the homeless and less fortunate?
 Are you looking for a way to reach those in need in RVA?
 Let us know!
 We are always looking for volunteers to help us reach those that are living in poverty.
 We'll help you find a way to volunteer that best suits you.
 We're excited to have you join the team!

 Whether you help through monetary donations, volunteering your time, putting together blessing bags or spreading our mission through word-of-mouth, thank you.
 We couldn't reach those in need without the help of supporters like you. #MomentsOfHopeOutreach